 - Battery life.
 Battery life on Lumix GF7 is, to put it mildly, laughable.
 As per specs, the battery drains after just 230 shoots (don't even think for a second that can work for you enough).
 This is where its biggest advantage – the camera's size – comes with a price.
 In the real-world, this camera doesn't even fall in the one-spare battery category.
 In all honesty, you'll need three to be completely at ease.
 However, we just have one spare battery, and so far we manage to make it work that way.

 - No viewfinder.
 This is a big letdown for people who like to compose their shots using the viewfinder.
 Or if you are used to the viewfinder on your DSLR.
 However, some other Lumix models come with a viewfinder, like GX7 (awesome camera, but way more expensive!).

 - The screen doesn't tilt downwards for overhead shots.
 However, this isn't a big deal, since you can always point your camera upside down to get that overhead shot.

 - No focus ring on the kit lens.
 This means that you need to focus using a touch screen.

 Below you'll find a couple of images I've taken with my new camera.
 All photos are taken using Lumix GF7 camera, 12-32 mm lens, and 25 mm f 1.4 prime lens.
 I've post-processed these images using Photomatix Pro software (I can't help myself; I simply love lively images with intense colors).

 Final verdict: this is a great little camera to take around.
-Quality of photos is excellent, it's super light-weighted, and it gives you a load of creative options.
-We just need to buy another two lenses (wide angel, and telephoto) and we are set to go.
+The quality of photos is excellent, it's super light-weighted, and it gives you a load of creative options.
+We just need to buy another two lenses (wide-angle, and telephoto) and we are set to go.

-As always if you have any comment, suggestion, or question, leave them in the comments below.
+As always if you have any comments, suggestions, or questions, leave them in the comments below.